CPA Exam Applicants

 • Provide Identifying Information – Full legal name, address, Social Security number, date of birth, mother’s maiden name, etc.

 • Include One Printed Photo or One Digital Image –The photo or digital image must be 2×2 inches in size, of the applicant alone, front view, full face, taken in normal street attire, without a hat or dark glasses, with a plain light background, and taken within the last six months.
 The photo or digital image may be in black and white or in color.
-Retouched photographs or altered/filtered digital images will not be accepted.
+Retouched photographs or altered/filtered digital images are not accepted.
 Snapshots, vending machine photos, copies of driver’s license photos, or previously laminated photos are not accepted.
 The applicant must print their full name on the back of the printed photo or include their full name in the digital file name.
-Applicants may submit digital images, including identifying information (i.e., full name) with all other required application documents to Phyllis Elliott at phyllise@nccpaboard.gov.
+Applicants may submit digital images, including identifying information (i.e., full name), with all other required application documents to Phyllis Elliott at phyllise@nccpaboard.gov.
 Please do not send a digital image without the complete application package.

 • Select a Method of Contact – The Board and the National Association of State Boards of Accountancy (NASBA) use email to communicate with Exam candidates.
 The Board recommends that candidates use their personal email address instead of a university or work address.